-The national security review process in the United States – often referred to as the Exon–Florio or CFIUS1 review process, after the relevant authorising statute and enforcement agency, respectively – has existed for decades.
-It originally focused, at least in practice, on the acquisition by foreign companies of US businesses directly or indirectly supplying the US Department of Defense, but especially after the 9/11 terrorist attacks, the concept of national security – and therefore the types of transactions subject to review under the regime – was broadened by statute and in practice.
-National security is an ever-evolving concept, and as cybersecurity concerns increase in the wake of suspected state-sponsored or other cyber attacks, CFIUS is focusing more on such concerns.
+The national security review process in the United States - often referred to as the Exon-Florio or the Committee on Foreign Investment in the United States (CFIUS) review process, after the relevant authorising statute and the interagency committee charged with conducting the reviews, respectively - has existed for decades.
+It originally focused, at least in practice, on the acquisition by foreign companies of US businesses directly or indirectly supplying the US Department of Defense, but especially after the 9/11 terrorist attacks, the concept of national security - and therefore the types of transactions subject to review under the regime - was broadened by statute and in practice.
+National security is an ever-evolving concept, and as cybersecurity concerns increase in the wake of suspected state-sponsored and other cyberattacks, CFIUS is focusing more on such concerns.
 Today, the national security review process can be an important part of many transactions, even though it remains voluntary.
-Examples of industries in which notifications under the regime have been submitted include computers, network security, cyber systems, energy (development and transport), semiconductors, aerospace, telecommunications, optics, robotics, mining and natural resources, plastics and rubber, automotive, financial services, coatings and adhesives, chemicals and steel.

 What is the regulation and who administers it?

-The US national security review process is conducted pursuant to the Exon–Florio Amendment to the Defense Production Act of 1950, as amended by the Foreign Investment and National Security Act of 2007 (FINSA) (the Act).4 The Act grants the president the authority to review any transaction by a foreign person or persons that could result in control over a US business (ie, a ‘covered transaction’) and to suspend or prohibit that transaction if it threatens to impair the national security of the United States.
+The US national security review process is conducted pursuant to the Exon-Florio Amendment to the Defense Production Act of 1950, as amended by the Foreign Investment and National Security Act of 2007 (FINSA) (the Act).3 The Act grants the President the authority to review any merger, acquisition or takeover by or with any foreign person that could result in foreign control of any person engaged in interstate commerce in the United States (ie, a ‘covered transaction'), and to suspend or prohibit any such transaction that threatens to impair the national security of the United States.

-In practice, CFIUS operates both through its official senior-level members and, more frequently, through staff representatives from each of the CFIUS member agencies, although FINSA now requires that only certain specified senior-level members take certain decisions.
-The Committee reaches decisions by consensus, but any member may seek to have a transaction subjected to in-depth review.
+In practice, CFIUS operates through staff representatives from each of the CFIUS member agencies, although FINSA strictly limits the ability of members to delegate authority for certain decisions.
+The Committee reaches decisions by consensus, but any member may seek to have a transaction subjected to an investigation.

 What is national security?

-The Act does not define ‘national security’, but requires CFIUS to consider the following factors:
+The Act does not define ‘national security', but requires CFIUS, at a minimum, to consider the following factors:

 - domestic production needed for projected national defence requirements;

-- the capability and capacity of domestic industries to meet national defence requirements, including the availability of human resources, products, technology, materials and other supplies and services;
+- the capability and capacity of domestic industries to meet national defense requirements, including the availability of human resources, products, technology, materials and other supplies and services;

 - the control of domestic industries and commercial activity by foreign citizens as it affects the capability and capacity of the United States to meet the requirements of national security;